Student Identity Verification

-Proctored exams are administered by the College of Continuing Studies.
+Proctored exams are administered by a student’s academic Dean’s Office, or through a third-party provider electronically.
 For students who reside outside of commuting distance, the procedure includes providing students with information about local testing sites available through the Consortium of College Testing Centers.

-In addition to login credentials, Rider faculty can access student photographs (from the University’s official ID) through Student Advising Tool and thus validate student identity if their online classes incorporate video assignments (e.g. student recorded videos, Google Hangouts or Big Blue Button live class sessions, etc.) Students enrolled in online degree programs, who are unable to come to campus to get their official ID, can provide notarized photographs which are uploaded into the ID system.
+In addition to login credentials, Rider faculty can access student photographs (from the University’s official ID) through Student Advising Tool and thus validate student identity if their online classes incorporate video assignments (e.g. student recorded videos, Zoom (or other university-supported web conferencing platforms), etc.) Students enrolled in online degree programs, who are unable to come to campus to get their official ID, can provide notarized photographs which are uploaded into the ID system.

 Student Privacy Protection

 Rider University’s Information Security Policy outlines the University’s commitment to maintaining appropriate protection of all confidential and sensitive information in Rider’s custody.
 All faculty and staff are expected to be familiar with the policy.
 The Information Security Policy can be accessed on the University website.